MihaiHng/Cyfrin-Security/8-vault-guardians-audit/audit-data/findings.md

         console.log("Current allowance:", currentAllowance);
         console.log("Required allowance:", requiredAllowance);

-        // If we call redeem(), expectRevert wont's be able to pick up the revert, because it happens during a nested call
+        // If we call redeem(), expectRevert won't be able to pick up the revert, because it happens during a nested call
         // expectRevert checks the top level call for revert
         // removeLiquidity() and swapExactTokensForTokens() are nested calls inside redeem() which is the top call, that's why removeLiquidity() is simulated separatelly here